 - In a large mixing bowl, mix milk and sugar to dissolve the sugar.
 Sprinkle yeast over the milk mixture and let stand for 5-10 minutes, until the yeast softens and starts to foam.

-- Whisk mixture to combine and whisk in 2 c of flour.
+- Whisk the mixture to combine and whisk in 2 c of flour.

-- Stir in remaining flour ¼ c at a time until the dough comes together.
-Turn dough onto your counter and knead, 10-15 min, until a soft, smooth dough forms, adding flour as needed.
+- Stir in the remaining flour ¼ c at a time, using only as much as you need to get the dough to come together.
+Turn the dough onto your counter and knead, for 10-15 min, until a soft, smooth dough forms, adding flour as needed.
 (Your finished dough should be tacky, but not stick to your hand or your kneading surface.)

 - Shape dough into a round; place it in a greased bowl, turning to coat the dough.
 Cover the dough loosely with plastic wrap or a damp towel and place in a warm, draft-free place to rise until doubled in bulk, about 1 hour.